Enter your details then hit

 High-functioning anxiety looks like…

-Constantly trying to hold everything together but feeling like you're making everything worse.
+Constantly trying to hold everything together but constantly feeling like you're making everything worse.

 From the outside looking in...

-You look completely normal like everyone else, just living your life.
+You look normal like everyone else, just living your life.

 But the truth...

-Yes, you're managing to function but it's taking more and more energy and willpower to survive each day.
+Though, you manage to function well enough as a doctor, professor, teacher or manager, it's taking brain clamping energy and willpower to survive each day.

-Your heart is palpitating dramatically often leaving you on the verge of tears.
+Your heart is palpitating dramatically, leaving you on the verge of tears.

 High functioning anxiety feels like a roller coaster you can never get off.